New Danish Documentary Films

 The Art of Repression

-At the foot of the Andes in Chile lies a small German colony – Villa Baviera.
+In the foothills of the Andes in Chile lies a small German colony – Villa Baviera.
 An idyllic tourist resort hiding a grim past with systematic child-abuse, medical experiments, slave-like living conditions, torture chambers and mass graves.
-Today victims, victimizers and those who are both fight over the monopoly on how to remember the past and how to live in the present.
+Today victims, victimizers and those who are both fight over how the past shall be remembered.

 Feras Fayyad, 2019